browserengineering/book/book/accessibility.md

 Some of the accessibility problems that ARIA tries to solve stem from a common root problem: it's very difficult or sometimes impossible to apply a custom style to the the built-in form control elements.
-If those were directly stylable, then there would in most cases be no need for ARIA attributes, because the built-in elements pre-define all of the necessary accessibility semantics.
+If those were directly stylable, then there would in these cases be no need for ARIA attributes, because the built-in elements pre-define all of the necessary accessibility semantics.

-That root problem is in turn because these elements have somewhat magical layout and paint behavior that is not defined by CSS or HTML (or any other web specification), and so it's not clear how to style them.
+That root problem is in turn because these elements have somewhat magical layout and paint behavior that is not defined by CSS or HTML (or any other web specification), and so it's not clear *how* to style them.
 However, there are several pseudo-classes available for input controls to provide limited styling.^[One example is the [`checked`][checked] pseudo-class.]
 And recently there has been progress towards defining